rpt26/plasticity_extraction/README.md

 An example data file and input file are given for an experiment performed on annealed copper.

 Final material properties are then output in a newly created "results" directory, along with a file detailing the history of the search, mostly to allow us to characterise the optimisation alghorithm and the "shape" of parameter space.
-A load of Abaqus related stuff gets left in the temp directory, but can usually be ignored and deleted.
+A load of Abaqus related stuff gets left in the temp directory, but this can usually be ignored and deleted, unless the abaqus model requires debugging.

 Any published results generated with this script should cite this paper: [TO BE PUBLISHED].
 The project is licensed under the Non-profit Open Software License 3.0, please get in touch if you're interested in an alternative commercial license.
+(R.P Thompson: rpt26@cam.ac.uk, J.E.
+Campbell: jc682@cam.ac.uk)